GabeCabrera/webpack-react-boilerplate/README.md

 4. CD into the folder containing the boilerplate.

-5. type "npm install webpack-cli --save" [*TO-DO* add webpack-cli to boilerplate install]

-6. type "npm start"
+5. type "npm start"

-7. at this point you should get some compilation messages, and it should say at the bottom; "Compiled successfully", from here, go to your browser, and in the search bar,
+6. at this point you should get some compilation messages, and it should say at the bottom; "Compiled successfully", from here, go to your browser, and in the search bar,
   type: http://localhost:8080/